 If you need to work with multiple GKE clusters, Anthos provides an extra layer of tools and features that can help you manage, govern, and operate containerized workloads at scale.
 Anthos offers a set of capabilities that helps you and your organization (from infrastructure operators and workload developers to security and network engineers) manage clusters, infrastructure, and workloads, on Google Cloud and across public cloud and on-premises environments.
 These capabilities are all built around the idea of the fleet: a logical grouping of Kubernetes clusters and other resources that can be managed together.
+Fleets are managed by the Fleet service, also known as the Hub service.

 This page describes our expanding portfolio of multi-cluster management capabilities and provides resources to get started managing your fleet.